hraberg/deuce/README.md

 There are a few reasons why I investigate this:

-* Data created via reader macros, like #deuce/cons, cannot (easily) participate in syntax quoting.
+* Data created via reader macros, like `#deuce/cons`, cannot (easily) participate in syntax quoting.
 * Deuce has many checks and conversions of what kind of list is getting passed around (won't be fully solved by this).
-* Dotted pairs have the literal representation as a three element list with a marker dot: `'(1 .
+* Dotted pairs have the literal representation: `'(1 .
 2)` , and is handled internally via protocols.
 This also allows them to participate properly in syntax quoting.
 A non-list `cdr` is hence a two element list: `(.
-2).
+2)`.
-  * It has a serious drawback that a pair can "escape" to a Clojure function not understanding the dot.
+  * This has the serious drawback that a pair can "escape" to a Clojure function not understanding the dot.

 There are several other things on this branch that will be merged back regardless, using [`ex-info`](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/ex-info) for Emacs Lisp errors and new tests for core functions - and hence more correct implementations.
 Also: `defalias` and `autoload` that actually works for macros.

 Before embarking on this, I was close to have most of the relevant Emacs Lisp required to actually start up Emacs (see blow) loaded, but the final mile requires `cl.el` to really shine and let its macros expand like intended.
-Its currently stuck on [`pcase.el`](https://github.com/emacsmirror/emacs/blob/emacs-24/lisp/emacs-lisp/pcase.el), which is needed for [`minibuffer.el`](https://github.com/emacsmirror/emacs/blob/emacs-24/lisp/minibuffer.el) and others.
-The state of this branch is currently stuck much earlier, but I'm working on it, to see if I can get `pcase` (and the full boot) to actually work via this approach.
+Its currently stuck on [`pcase.el`](https://github.com/emacsmirror/emacs/blob/emacs-24/lisp/emacs-lisp/pcase.el) ("ML-style pattern-matching macro for Elisp"), which is needed for [`minibuffer.el`](https://github.com/emacsmirror/emacs/blob/emacs-24/lisp/minibuffer.el) and others.
+The state of this branch is currently stuck much earlier, but I'm working on it to see if I can get `pcase` (and the full boot) to actually work via this approach.

 **2013-03-03 Welcome to GNU Emacs**